PunamSmahale/movie-recommender-shiny-app/README.md

 Also, the app is hosted on shinyapps.io - https://mahale.shinyapps.io/project4-shiny-app/

+## Testing
+I was able to test this app on Chrome/Safari browser.
+I have not tried other browsers.

 ## Acknowledgements
 1. UIUC CS 598 Team of professor (Feng Liang) and instructors.
 2. https://www.kaggle.com/philippsp/book-recommender-collaborative-filtering-shiny